strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 29 Oct 20225 --

+- NA displayed for a cart item if size not applicable while viewing the item or making an edit to the quantity.

+---

 -- 28 Oct 2025 --

 - Addressing size selector retuning to default state ruled not important at this time.
 New strategy matches what is in place for order items when editing an already existing order.
 - updated styling needed.
 - Items in owner order creator back to correctly adjusting price when quantity changes while also taking size surcharges into account.
 Back to styling and issues with updates.
-  -Altering how an items id is mapped in cart-item-list appears to have resolved update issues in owner order creator.
+- Altering how an items id is mapped in cart-item-list appears to have resolved update issues in owner order creator.
+- Unable to pass results of setCanEdit back to parent or some reason. yet update component disappears like it is supposed to.
+- This has been corrected by ensuring all conditions for an edit met. simple oversight.

 ---